Telecominfraproject/wlan-cloud-ucentralgw/README.md

 please look [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/CONFIGURATION.md)

 ### Running the gateway
-Tu run the gateway, you must run the executable `ucentralgw`.
+Tu run the gateway, you must run the executable `owgw`.
 You can use several command line options to run as a daemon or specify the configuration file location.

 ### Device configuration
-Once you have the gateway configured, you will need to have some devices coming to it.
+Once you have the gateway configured, you will need to have some devices connect to it.
 For now, you will need to get the following in order to use the gateway:
 - A DigiCert certificate that you will call `cert.pem`
 - A DigiCert key that goes with that certificate.
 Please call this `key.pem`